Welcome!

 Simultaneous submissions

-For regular submissions, please inform us if you’re making a simultaneous submission, and please update us as soon as possible with any changes to the status of your submission.
-We do not accept simultaneous submissions for any of the magazine's contests.
+For regular submissions, please inform us if you’re making a simultaneous submission, and please update us as soon as possible with any changes to the status of your submission.For contests, we do not accept work simultaneously submitted for consideration elsewhere.

 Payment & copyright